nternetinspired/avenda/_portfolio/portfolio.md

 ![Meeting_Neanderthal 3.jpg]({{site.baseurl}}/img/Meeting_Neanderthal 3.jpg)

+<h2>Four Seasons</h2>
-FOUR SEASONS A series offering the four seasons of woman.
-Not by colour but by emotion, maturity, love, life and pain.
+<h3>A series offering the four seasons of woman.
+Not by colour but by emotion, maturity, love, life and pain</h3>

 ![Spring]({{site.baseurl}}/img/spring.jpg)